osufpc/osufpc_website/tutorials/turtle_tut_2.markdown

-Remember that we are defining a fold, that is that the **type** of `sumAvg` is going `Fold (Double, a, b) (Double, Double)` because we are taking a 3-tuple, just looking at the first argument and calculating the sum and average of that element, hence the type of the first element must be `Double` or else we cannot call these numeric functions on it.
-Consequently this leaves the other two types in the tuple ambiguous which is fine.
+Remember that we are defining a fold, that is that the **type** of `sumAvg` is going `Fold (Double, a, b) (Double, Double)` because we are taking a 3-tuple, looking at the first argument, and calculating the sum and average of that element, hence the type of the first element must be `Double` or else we cannot call these numeric functions on it.
+Which this leaves the other two types in the tuple ambiguous which is fine because we are not using them.
 Then our fold is **producing** a 2-tuple of two `Double`'s.
 Let's test this out on some data before we get the data from the file:

 ```hs
 Prelude> L.fold sumAvg $$ (,,) <$$> [1..200] <*> ['a'..'z'] <*> ['b'..'w']